jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 layout: article.11ty.js
 ---

-I you haven't tried it already, <a href="https://www.gatsbyjs.com/" target="_blank" rel="noopener">Gatsby</a> is a fantastic tool for building a statically generated app or site.
-So much of the time consuming setup required for tooling, performance, and data layers is already done for you, right out of the box.
+If you haven't tried it already, <a href="https://www.gatsbyjs.com/" target="_blank" rel="noopener">Gatsby</a> is a fantastic tool for building a statically generated app or site.
+So much of the time consuming setup required for config, performance, and data layer is already done for you, right out of the box.

 But once you've built your shiny new app, where to put it?
 How to build it?
 We'll look at going it alone, and running Gatsby within a triggered <a href="https://aws.amazon.com/lambda/" target="_blank" rel="noopener">Lambda</a>.